-- Played straight in part II; however, it may or may not count as part II and III were made pretty much together, going as far as showing a trailer for part III at the end of part II.
+- Played straight in Back to the Future Part II; however, it may or may not count as Part II and Part III were made pretty much together, going as far as showing a trailer for Part III at the end of Part II.

-- The ending of Godzilla, Mothra, and King Ghidorah: Giant Monsters All-Out Attack shows that Godzilla's disembodied heart is still beating at the bottom of the ocean, heavily implying that he'll return to wreak havoc once again.
+- The ending of Godzilla, Mothra, King Ghidorah: Giant Monsters All-Out Attack! shows that Godzilla's disembodied heart is still beating at the bottom of the ocean, heavily implying that he'll return to wreak havoc once again.

 - The 1998 American remake of Godzilla ends with an egg surviving, after all the effort to kill them.
 While the movie didn't receive a sequel, this was used in the follow-up animated series.

 - During the end credits of the 2007 Transformers live-action movie, Starscream (who escaped the F-22 Raptors in pursuit because they had bigger fish to fry) flies out of Earth's atmosphere and shoots straight up, presumably returning to Cybertron for reinforcements.

 - In the (original version of the) horror movie The She Creature, a hypnotist uses a woman in a trance to summon an aquatic monster from beyond time.
 After being mortally wounded by it, he banishes it forever.
 But the final shot of the movie shows the ocean, and a big "?" over it.

 - The original version of Godzilla vs. Hedorah ended like this as well.
 Of course, Yoshimitsu Banno was practically exiled from the studio after its completion, so...